kolhesatish/content-app/replit.md

 ## Recent Changes (2024)

+**Project Migration to Replit Environment (August 2025)**
+- ✓ Successfully migrated project from Replit Agent to standard Replit environment
+- ✓ Fixed missing cross-env dependency that was preventing Next.js from starting
+- ✓ Verified Next.js application starts properly on port 5000 with hot reloading
+- ✓ Maintained all existing functionality including Gemini AI integration and MongoDB authentication
+- ✓ Ensured proper security practices and client/server separation
+- ✓ Application now runs cleanly in Replit with no configuration errors

 **Project Conversion to Next.js + JavaScript**
 - ✓ Converted from React + Vite + TypeScript to Next.js + JavaScript
 - ✓ Migrated all components from TypeScript to JavaScript